-The truth is, most casual viewers cannot tell the difference between a VS1 or an SI1 diamond BUT it would be easier for them to notice differences in size.
-Don’t you think it is better to use the money saved on a lower clarity grade and invest it into a diamond with better color or bigger carat weight instead?
-After all, it doesn’t make sense to pay a premium for something that can’t be readily seen or appreciated.
+Were you able to notice clarity differences between these 2 engagement rings?
+If you can’t, don’t you think it is better to use the money saved on a lower clarity grade and invest it into a diamond with better color or bigger carat weight instead?

 It depends on what you are looking for.

 If you are on a budget and want to get the biggest bang for your money, the best diamond clarity grade for you is VS2 or SI1.
-As long as you eyeballed the diamond and it is eyeclean, there’s really nothing to be worried about.
+As long as you have eyeballed the diamond and it is eyeclean, there’s really nothing to be worried about.

 Both diamonds will look similar when mounted on a ring, but one costs almost twice as much!

 Is it worth it to fork out an additional $7,000 just for an internally flawless diamond?
 Ultimately, that’s a question only you can answer.
-As long as the diamond is eye clean and you aren’t making a purchase for investment purposes, the SI1 option is hands down the better choice in my opinion.
+As long as the diamond is eye clean and you aren’t making a purchase for symbolic purposes, the SI1 option is hands down the better choice in my opinion.

-I need to reiterate that there is nothing wrong with going for a higher clarity rating as long as you know that you can get a similar looking stone at significantly lower costs.
-In the example above, I was able to make an educated judgement to pick the SI1 diamond with the use of 360° videos and grading reports.
+Now, I need to reiterate that there is nothing wrong with going for a higher clarity rating as long as you know that you can get a similar looking stone at significantly lower costs.
+In the example above, I was able to make an educated judgment to pick an eyeclean SI1 diamond using the 360° videos and grading reports.